 Generic Name: cetirizine

-Note: This page contains side effects data for the generic drug cetirizine.
-It is possible that some of the dosage forms included below may not apply to the brand name Zyrtec Hives.
+Note: This document contains side effect information about cetirizine.
+Some of the dosage forms listed on this page may not apply to the brand name Zyrtec Hives.

 For the Consumer

 Applies to cetirizine: oral solution, oral tablets and chewable tablets